The Stone Store

 walks or fish the streams lakes, or sea.

-There is a pleasant walk through farmland to the cross, of about 40 minutes (round trip) after leaving your vehicle.
+An excellent family outing, is to make the pilgrimage to the Marsden Cross monument, (well signposted) erected in 1907 to the memory of Samuel Marsden and the first service (in English) that he preached there on Christmas day 1814.
+The Cross is found at Oihi Beach at the end of the Purerua Peninsula.
+After leaving your vehicle, there is a pleasant walk of about 40 minutes (round trip) through farmland to the cross.
 This is a very Bay-of-Islands experience.
 It is remote.
 Looking aloft to the nearby terraced Rangihoua Pa site, a natural fortress with it's commanding views of the area, it is not hard to imagine yourself there in the early 19th century.

-Kerikeri now has a new 'State of the Art' Cathay Cinema.
-Three screens and all round terrific quality Now Showing
+Kerikeri now has a new 'State of the

 A wide variety of acts and entertainment appear at